How do I set up PostFix to send messages via the outgoing filter?

 5

-Add the following linse to your main.cf (etc/postfix/main.cf):
+Add the following lines to the file etc/postfix/main.cf:

 smtp_sasl_auth_enable = yes